Skip to main content

 TMDL Program: Umpqua Basin

 The Umpqua Basin in Southwestern Oregon comprises about 3.24 million acres, 90% of which is federal, state and private forestland (2.92 million acres).
-County population was estimated at 103,152 in 2004, and the basin is also home to a number of species of salmonid fishes, including coho salmon, fall and spring chinook salmon, summer and winter steelhead, and seagoing and resident cutthroat trout.
-The North Umpqua River is a world-renowned fishery, and water-based recreation is important throughout the basin.
+The Umpqua Basin is home to many species of salmonids including coho salmon, fall and spring Chinook salmon, summer and winter steelhead, and anadromous cutthroat trout.
+The North Umpqua River is a world-renowned salmon fishery and water-based recreation is important throughout the basin.

 Contact